jamiegonzalez/idk/Advanced-EventList-Options:-Tutorial.md

     Bin number:	**1**
     Bin description:  **Frequent Category (digit)**

-    Then click the **Update Line** button to add the event information to the **Currently edited eventcodes list** (left pane)
+    Then click the **Update Line** button to add the event information to the **Currently edited eventcodes list** (left pane).
 For each event, the **Event Info** area defines the event codes, event labels, bin numbers, and bin descriptions for each event.
 In our experiment, letters were rare (event code 12) and numbers were frequent (event code 22).

 4. Next, define the _rare letter event_.
 Click on the **new line** entry in the **Currently edited eventcodes** pane Enter the following information for the _rare letter event_
     Event Code:	**12**
     Event Label:	**Rare_Letter**